squeaky-godzilla/aws-challenge/readme.md

 Hello!
 Terve!

-I've created an updated version of the CloudFormation YAML to quick-fix the current placeholder static website deployment `AWS-SA-Vitek-Urbanec-simplest.yaml`, please see the comments for the requested action points and more detailed information.
+I've created an updated version of the CloudFormation YAML to quick-fix the current placeholder static website deployment `AWS-SA-Vitek-Urbanec-simplest.yaml` _(just upload the template and build the stack, wait for the instance and ELB to come up and you're all set)_, please see the further comments for the requested action points and more detailed information.

 Regarding the architectural recommendations: Since you're in the early stages of the app development and not much is known about where you're going to go with it, I suggest we look at the high-level options first without going into detail.
 The infrastructure should be built to fit your app, not the other way around.